Skip to content

 Aditya Karnam

-Building the infrastructure layer for world-model-driven AI.
+AI researcher building the infrastructure layer for reliable agents.

-Field Notes / World Model Infrastructure Lab
+Field Notes / AI Research

 Thought leadership notes for the systems layer behind AI agents.